DutyCalculator Country guides

 - Excise duty is payable on for example tobacco and alcohol.

-- Additional custom fees can be charged to cover the expense of performing any required examinations, verification and or testing of the imported goods.
+- Additional customs fees can be charged to cover the expense of performing any required examinations, verification and or testing of the imported goods.

 Local Customs office and contacts